pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-pandoc-ebook.md

 ### Title file

-You can specify a title, author, licensing, and other information about the book in a file called `title.txt` at the front of the book, containing YAML that Pandoc uses when it benerates the ePub file.
+You can specify a title, author, licensing, and other information about the book in a file called `title.txt` at the front of the book, containing YAML that Pandoc uses when it generates the ePub file.

 Example:
 ```